How One Hug Changed My Understanding of Loss

 BUT, my loss triggered memories of her loss.
 And also, she knew something I wouldn’t figure out for a while … a mom never stops loving or missing her child, not even after 49 years.

-Fast forward 18 years, as I look back on that moment, it all makes complete sense.
-She was crying as she remembered, yet again, her own pain but also in sympathy for me knowing the long road I was going to travel.
+Fast forward 20 years, as I look back on that moment, it all makes complete sense.
+She was crying as she remembered, yet again, her own pain but also in sympathy for me knowing the long journey ahead of me.

 I read an article yesterday that reminded me of this special moment between me and Ruth.
 And it was so good I wanted to share it with you.

-I’ve written before and tried to explain how grief doesn’t really have a set number of stages or a timeline and you don’t ever get to “the end.”
+I’ve tried to explain how grief doesn’t really have a set number of stages or a timeline and you don’t ever get to “the end.”

-But this article explains it WAY better than I ever have.
+But this article explains it much better than I ever have.

 I hope you’ll read it.